NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/03 - Understanding Vault Agent/5 03 - Understanding Vault Agent.md

 - When Vault is started in agent mode, it will attempt to get a Vault token via the auth method specified in the agent config file.
 - Upon successful authentication, the token is written to the sink locations.
-- Whenever the current token’s value changes; the agent writes to the sinks.
+- Whenever the current token's value changes; the agent writes to the sinks.

 ## Practical Example: